KennedyClouds/OSCRE/3D-prints/README.md

 <img src="https://github.com/KennedyClouds/OSCRE/blob/main/images/3D_computer.png" width="300">

 The Xavier NX computer mount was built from scratch using my novice SCAD skills.
 The code isn't pretty, but it works.
 Things to note:
-* The SCAD file includes a rotation to the build to simplify (reduce overhangs) and shortern printing time.
+* The SCAD file includes a rotation to the build to simplify (reduce overhangs) and shorten printing time.
 * Notches on the side of the enclosure allow for the clip to be attached.
 This prevents the Xavier NX from exiting the platform on accident.
 * You will note that tolerances for the unit could be made smaller.
-I left this in there to minimize issues with 3D printing calibrations.
+I left this in there to minimize issues with 3D printer calibrations.
 * Holes at the rear of the platform base allow for the mount to be screwed to pre-threaded holes in the Dotworkz housing.
 * Holes at the midpoint allow for additional attachment to the metal base in the housing, but I haven't used these.